 Italian Wedding Soup

-- 1/4 cup freshly grated Parmesan, plus extra for serving
+- 1/4 cup grated Pecorino Romano, plus extra for serving

 - Kosher salt and freshly ground black pepper